 Virtual Library

-This WWW Virtual Library: International Affairs Resources is a frequently updated Internet directory of over 2000 annotated links to high-quality English-language sources of information and analysis in a wide range of international affairs, international relations, international studies, global studies, and global education topics.
-These sites are carefully selected for their long-term value, favoring those with cost-free, authoritative information and analysis online.
-Each website is described only in general terms because of the typically rapid changes in details of its contents and features.
+This WWW Virtual Library: International Affairs Resources is an Internet directory of over 2000 annotated links to high-quality English-language sources of information and analysis in many international and global studies topics.
+Sites are carefully selected for their long-term value, favoring those with cost-free, authoritative information and analysis online.

 MAPS AND EARTH IMAGES

-Google Earth-- Excellent free downloadable program that "puts a planet's worth of imagery and other geographic information right on your desktop... combines satellite imagery, maps and the power of Google Search to put the world's geographic information at your fingertips."
+Google Earth-- Excellent free site that "puts a planet's worth of imagery and other geographic information right on your desktop... combines satellite imagery, maps and the power of Google Search to put the world's geographic information at your fingertips."
 Also allows virtual "ocean exploration."
+Several versions are available, including a more elaborate Google Earth Pro version for download.
+Recommended for beginners: Gizmodo's guide to Google Earth.

-Perry-Castañeda Library Map Collection at the University of Texas is one of the very best online, with finely detailed maps of different styles and dates.
+Perry-Castañeda Library Map Collection-- At the University of Texas, one of the very best online, with finely detailed maps of different styles and dates.
+Note their lengthy link list of other online sites for many kinds of maps.

-Reference Maps-- Regional and global maps from the World Factbook reference annual of the Central Intelligence Agency of the United States.
+Reference Maps-- Detailed maps from the World Factbook reference annual of the Central Intelligence Agency of the United States.

 United Nations Atlas of the Oceans-- "An Internet portal providing information relevant to the sustainable development of the oceans.
 It is designed for policy-makers who need to become familiar with ocean issues and for scientists, students and resource managers who need access to databases and approaches to sustainability."

-United Nations Cartographic Web Site-- An excellent site, with many general and peacekeeping maps online and links to other U.N. map sites.
+United Nations Geospatial Information Section-- An excellent site, with many general and peacekeeping maps online and links to other U.N. map sites.
 Maps are in PDF format for best display and print results.

 World Time Zones Map-- Time zones of the world, with the current times, sun clock, time zone maps to print.